Still Over It: Release and promotion

 The album was released on November 5, 2021, and available in both digital and physical formats, including a Target-exclusive, with an alternative black-and-white artwork and an additional a cappella bonus track of "Broken Promises".
-Also, Walker released limited copies of physically-written autographed CDs on their official website.
+Walker also released limited copies of physically-written autographed CDs on her official website.
 After an instant sell-out, the singer released limited autographed copies in digital format, solely for fans who were not able to purchase an autographed CD.
 The digital version featured two bonus tracks: a cappella versions of "Circus" and "Constant Bullshit".

-On November 8, Walker performed a solo version of "Unloyal" on The Tonight Show with Jimmy Fallon, making it their second appearance on the show and their first live performance promoting Still Over It.
-A day after, Walker performed songs from Still Over It as well as their past songs during a livestream performance exclusively for YouTube Premium subscribers.
-On November 28, Walker performed "Unloyal" alongside Ari Lennox at the 2021 Soul Train Music Awards, making it their second appearance at the annual ceremony after winning Best New Artist in 2019.
+On November 8, Walker performed a solo version of "Unloyal" on The Tonight Show with Jimmy Fallon, making it her second appearance on the show and her first live performance promoting Still Over It.
+A day after, Walker performed songs from Still Over It as well as her past songs during a livestream performance exclusively for YouTube Premium subscribers.
+On November 28, Walker performed "Unloyal" alongside Ari Lennox at the 2021 Soul Train Music Awards, making it her second appearance at the annual ceremony after winning Best New Artist in 2019.

 Critical reception

 Still Over It was met with widespread acclaim upon release.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 85, based on eight reviews, indicating "universal acclaim".
 Josh Abraham of Clash wrote the album "serves up Summer Walker's best work yet.
 It's brutal, yet romantic, it's fun, yet flirty, it's everything any listener could be wanting.
-A rollercoaster of emotions and [they're] not even finished yet."
-NME's Kyann-Sian Williams stated that "Walker has a song here for every feeling following a crushing break-up, from confusion to anger to outright pettiness – and it's the kind of unwavering quality that we all love [them] for."
+A rollercoaster of emotions and she's not even finished yet."
+NME's Kyann-Sian Williams stated that "Walker has a song here for every feeling following a crushing break-up, from confusion to anger to outright pettiness – and it's the kind of unwavering quality that we all love her for."
 Megan Jordan of Rolling Stone opined that "Musically, Over It nodded to R&B icons of the Nineties and early 2000s like 702 and Usher.
 Still Over It builds on that sound, with poppier moments like 'Dat Right There,' and 'Ex for a Reason,' which features a hard-hitting rap from JT of City Girls.
 The sultry 'No Love,' featuring SZA, is a sex anthem about the need to sometimes 'fuck, get drunk,' without the messy emotions that could come with attachment.
 The album moves smoothly and slowly on songs like 'You Don't Know Me,' the Ari Lennox feature 'Unloyal,' and the sexy ballad 'Screwin,' showcasing both Walker's multifaceted voice and the excellent range of duet partner Omarion."
-Luke Ballance of The Line of Best Fit said although the album is "Littered with a variety of appearances from A-listers like Cardi B, SZA and Ciara over the course of its twenty tracks, it still finds Walker front and centre, with [their] characteristically introspective lyrics feeling more gripping than ever."
+Luke Ballance of The Line of Best Fit said although the album is "Littered with a variety of appearances from A-listers like Cardi B, SZA and Ciara over the course of its twenty tracks, it still finds Walker front and centre, with her characteristically introspective lyrics feeling more gripping than ever."